jeanCarloMachado/little-architecture/README.md

 The important part is convey the user requirements in the unit-test.
 3. Provide storage
 have a contract to follow in your contract which is described in your programming language and conveys your domain

+the best architect makes decisions about architecture able to be delayed we don't want low level policy infest user logic, right? have end-to-end testing the users perspective